Easy-to-Use Reporting System Demystifies District Spending

 OpenGov makes it easier for the community and CPS staff to analyze how the district’s money is spent.
 The user-friendly platform also allows CPS administrators to share key data across departments to more easily engage stakeholders as the school district’s budget is shaped.
 In addition, viewers can download data from OpenGov to review.

 “We’re pleased to offer OpenGov to our community as a window into Cincinnati Public Schools’ financial side,” said Jennifer Wagner, CPS’ Treasurer and Chief Financial Officer.
-“Our goal is to be open and transparent in how we operate and how we spend taxpayers’ money, and OpenGov is an easy-access tool to help us do that.”
+“Our goal is to be open and transparent in how we operate and how we spend taxpayers’ money, and OpenGov is an easy-access tool to help us do that.
+To assist in the navigation of the OpenGov site, we have compiled a glossary of commonly used Ohio school finance terms.”

 Below are topics of interest to many taxpayers.
 Click on the questions to go directly to the answers in OpenGov: